-On August 26, 2015, the Company was served with a proposed class action, which was commenced in the Ontario Superior Court of Justice against the Company and certain subsidiaries, Weston and others in connection with the collapse of the Rana Plaza complex in Dhaka, Bangladesh in 2013.
+On August 26, 2015, the Company was served with a proposed class action, which was commenced in the Ontario Superior Court of Justice ("Superior Court") against the Company and certain subsidiaries, Weston and others in connection with the collapse of the Rana Plaza complex in Dhaka, Bangladesh in 2013.
 The claim seeks approximately \$2 billion in damages.
 The Company believes this proceeding is without merit and is vigorously defending it.
 The Company does not currently have any significant accruals or provisions for this matter recorded in the consolidated financial statements.
+In July 2017, the Superior Court dismissed the action and the plaintiffs appealed.
+The decision of the Ontario Court of Appeal, released December 20, 2018, upheld the Superior Court's dismissal of the action.
+Costs awarded in respect of the original motion were reduced by 30%.
+The Company anticipates that the plaintiffs will seek leave to appeal to the Supreme Court of Canada.

-Shoppers Drug Mart has been served with an Amended Statement of Claim in a class action proceeding that has been filed in the Ontario Superior Court of Justice by two licensed Associates, claiming various declarations and damages resulting from Shoppers Drug Mart's alleged breaches of the Associate Agreement, in the amount of \$500 million.
+Shoppers Drug Mart has been served with an Amended Statement of Claim in a class action proceeding that has been filed in the Superior Court by two licensed Associates, claiming various declarations and damages resulting from Shoppers Drug Mart's alleged breaches of the Associate Agreement, in the amount of \$500 million.
 The class action comprises all of Shoppers Drug Mart's current and former licensed Associates residing in Canada, other than in Québec, who are parties to Shoppers Drug Mart's 2002 and 2010 forms of the Associate Agreement.
-On July 9, 2013, the Ontario Superior Court of Justice certified as a class proceeding portions of the action.
-The Court imposed a class closing date based on the date of certification.
+On July 9, 2013, the Superior Court certified as a class proceeding portions of the action.
+The Superior Court imposed a class closing date based on the date of certification.
 New Associates after July 9, 2013 are not members of the class.
 The Company believes this proceeding is without merit and is vigorously defending it.
 The Company does not currently have any significant accruals or provisions for this matter recorded in the consolidated financial statements.